The year was 1990; David was 11.

 Hundred-twenty-minute mark.
 "Hey Josh", finally David reaches the console.
 David gave him all his coupons.
 Josh has always been nice to him in class, David appreciated the familiar face.

-David was given the joystick, there were two buttons at the side he didn't know what to do with.
-David didn't know his way around the game interface, Josh set him up.
+David was given the joystick, there were two buttons at the side he did not know what to do with.
+David did not know his way around the game interface, Josh set him up.

 The game threw him on a racetrack.
-It wasn't a Mario-like platform game he expected but that's ok, he knew he wasn't good at those anyway.
+It was not a Mario-like platform game he expected but that's ok, he knew he was not good at those anyway.
 Driving, that he can do.

 The race started, immediately David crashed his car.

 Game started again, obstacles were rushing in fast.
-David tried reacting as fast, it didn't take long before he crashed again.
+David tried reacting as fast, it did not take long before he crashed again.